maxhoffmann/yaml-markdown-to-html/README.md

 yaml-markdown-to-html <source> <destination> [render] [postRender]
 ```

-`render` is called once per file and gets an object with its parsed meta data and the raw markdown string, a collection of all other files in the current directory and a collection of all files.
+`render` is called once per file and gets an object with its parsed meta data and the raw markdown string, a collection of all other files in the current directory plus index pages of folders in the current directory and a collection of all files.
 It should return a Promise that fulfills with the rendered HTML.

 __example:__ `render.js`